 The only unit meeting in December will be the Dec 11th Luncheon meeting, which will serve as a General Meeting.

 All unit meetings are open to the public.
 Bring a friend!

 at the MCM Elegante Hotel at 2020 Menaul NE

 Reservations are required.
 Call 505-884-8441 to reserve your place.
 The luncheon cost is $17 for members and $20 for non-members.
-A vegetarian meal is available upon request - be sure to specify your meal choice when you call in (884-8441) or email (lunch at lwvcnm dot org) your reservation.
-The deadline is October 6, Monday, preferably before 10am.
+Special holiday meal of ham, scalloped potatoes, seasonal vegetable, and pecan pie!
+(Vegetarian selection substitutes portobello mushroom for the ham.)
+Be sure to specify your meal choice when you call in (884-8441) or email (lunch at lwvcnm dot org) your reservation.
+The deadline is December 8, Monday, preferably before 10am.